Oire/Osst/README.md

 ### Create a Token

 first you need to create a token.
 There are some **required** properties (marked in bold) and some *optional* ones (marked in italic) you can set.
-If you don’t set any of the required properties, an `OsstException` will be thrown.
+If you don’t set one or more of the required properties, an `OsstException` will be thrown.

 * `userId`, **required** — ID of the user the token belongs to, as an integer.
 * `expirationTime`, **required** — Time when the token expires.
 Stored as timestamp (big integer), but can be set in various ways, see below.